Get

 Brushing increases the blood supply to the skin.
 Improving circulation is thought to keep the skin well-hydrated and nourished.
 It can promote a healthy turnover of skin cells.
 It also helps to keep hair follicles clear.

-If any underlying causes have been identified, it is important to address them and keep on top of the management of them.
-For instance, if a dog suffers from allergies, some sort of allergy treatment should be initiated, for example feeding a hydrolyzed diet or starting immunomodulatory therapy.
+If any underlying causes have been identified, it is important to address and manage them.
+For instance, if a dog suffers from allergies, some sort of allergy treatment should be initiated—for example, feeding a hydrolyzed diet or starting immunomodulatory therapy.

 golden retriever dog eating healthy dry food from bowl at home